$ sudo !!

 Place the argument of the most recent command on the shell

-You can put that argument on your command line by holding down the ALT key and pressing the period ‘.’ or by pressing then the period ‘.’.
-For example: cd 'ALT+.'
+You can put that argument on your command line by holding down the ALT key and pressing the period ‘.’ or by pressing cd 'ALT+.'

 would put ‘/var/www/wp-content/uploads/2009/03/ as my argument.
 Keeping pressing ‘ALT+.’ to cycle through arguments of your commands starting from most recent to oldest.
 This can save a ton of typing.